cakephp/docs/en/controllers/components.rst

 Configuring Components
 ======================

 Many of the core components require configuration.
-Some examples of components requiring configuration are :doc:`/controllers/components/security` and :doc:`/controllers/components/form-protection`.
+One example would be the :doc:`/controllers/components/form-protection`.
 Configuration for these components, and for components in general, is usually done via ``loadComponent()`` in your Controller's ``initialize()`` method or via the ``$components`` array::